-The Hertie School of Governance has announced the appointment of its new Managing Director.
+The Hertie School has announced the appointment of its new Managing Director.

 Herken most recently worked as principal adviser to the General Secretariat of the European Bank for Reconstruction and Development (EBRD) in London.
 She has also worked at the German Federal Ministry of Economics and Technology and the World Bank.
 As a qualified lawyer, Herken has also served as an adjunct lecturer at the American University in Washington D.C. and the Free University of Berlin.